eunomia-bpf/ebpf-knowledge-base/README.md

 There are two ways to use thie repo:

-1. Run `docker build -t ebpf-knowledge-base .` to build the docker image, and use `docker run -p 4100:4100 ebpf-knowledge-base` to run it.
+1. Run `docker build -t ebpf-knowledge-base .` to build the docker image, and use `docker run -e OPENAPI_API_KEY=<YOU KEY HERE> -p 4100:4100 ebpf-knowledge-base` to run it.
 It will serve a web pages on port `4100`.
 2. Run `pip install -r requirements.txt`, and run `entry.py`